misakimichy/React-all-together2/src/solution.md

 ### How I solved.

-This is a note how I solved this exercise based on the given a starter template with dummy data.
+This is a note how I solved this exercise based on the given starter template.
+This is the exercise of lesson 3 State Managemenet, React Nanodegree by Udacity.

 **Task**: Add interactivity to the app by refactoring the static code in this template.
 The goal is to build a React app that shows 2 chat windows for the